降本增笑

 Cut Costs, Boost Laughs

 A sardonic riff on the corporate buzzword '降本增效' (cut costs, boost efficiency), swapping '效' (efficiency) for '笑' (laughter/laughingstock).
-It captures the dark humor of workers and consumers who watch companies slash budgets, benefits, and quality while management celebrates 'optimization.'
+Emerging around 2024, it captures the dark humor of workers and consumers who watch companies slash budgets, benefits, and quality while management celebrates 'optimization.'
 When your office removes the coffee machine and replaces team lunches with a motivational poster, the only thing that actually increases is the laughs — or the tears you're laughing through.

 Cultural Context